arazmj/gdbnms/README.md

 - What is the sample network toplogy data that base our work upon?
 - Which one of common Networking Object Models to use?
 - How to use Object Graph Mappers?
+- How do we track changes topological changes

-### Aruba Case Scenario
+### Case Scenarios

 - How many ElasticSearch Nodes currently are being used?
 - What is typical number of node and edges in the worst case scenario.
-- What type of relationships we have for SDWAN scenario.
+- What type of edges and nodes we have for SDWAN scenario.
+Example of graph edges: Wired Connection, Wireless, MPLS Connection, VPN Connection, Aggregated Link
+Nodes: Client, Access Point, Switch

 ### Graph Model

 ### Graph database candidates